Active Day Trader Tax Services from a Trader Tax CPA and Accountant

 - Trading entity structuring for LLCs, S corporations, and partnerships

-- Day trader bookkeeping and realized P&L reconciliation
+- Day trader bookkeeping services and realized P&L reconciliation

 - Cost basis and 1099 reconciliation